Tarysa/Tarysa/README.md

 </p>
 <hr/>
 <samp>
- I’m Passionate about artificial intelligence, I have an appetite for all issues related to machine learning.
+ I’m Passionate about artificial intelligence, I have an appetite for all issues related to deep learning.
 </samp>

 ## 🙋‍♀️ Let's Connect